-Work on TV includes Inside Joke (co-written with William Morgan) and GIFT*, a sitcom in development with a Danish production company.
+Work on TV includes Inside Joke (co-written with long-time collaborator William Morgan) and GIFT*, a sitcom in development with a Danish production company.
 Season 1 of his sitcom Hipsterverse is being aired on PCEN across North America.
 More work is featured on IMDb here.

 I first encountered the work of Fergal O’Byrne when he won the Listowel Playwriting Competition with his play, A Dragon’s Tale in 2013.
 I was the judge and jury that year and I was impressed by his writing and dialogue, which sprang from the page so freely that I came to the quick conclusion that here was a writer I should, and must, endorse.
 My decision to award him first prize turned out to be a worthy one when he went on to win the prize for a second time in 2018 with Extremophiles.